Brexit: Amendment to delay approval of deal passed

 “The Prime Minister must now comply with the law.
 He can no longer use the threat of a no-deal crash-out to blackmail members to support his sell-out deal.”

-The SNP leader at Westminster Ian Blackford said that if Mr Johnson acted as if we was “above the law”, he would find himself in court.
+The Scottish National Party leader at Westminster Ian Blackford said that if Mr Johnson acted as if we was “above the law”, he would find himself in court.

+The Taoiseach Leo Varadkar, reacting to MPs’ vote to delay a decision on Mr Johnson’s deal said: “The European Union and United Kingdom made a Withdrawal Agreement last Thursday that defends Ireland’s interests.
+The House of Commons voted today to defer a decision on whether or not to ratify that agreement.

+“To date, no request for an extension has been made by the UK Government.
+Should that happen, President Tusk will consult with all 27 heads of state and Government on whether or not we will grant one.
+An extension can only be granted by unanimity.”

-The European Commissions’ chief spokeswoman Mina Andreeva urged the Government “to inform us about the next steps as soon as possible”.
+The European Commission’s chief spokeswoman Mina Andreeva urged the British government “to inform us about the next steps as soon as possible”.

-Ministers have signalled that they will press ahead with plans to table the legislation next week with a view to securing Britain’s departure by the end of the month.
+Ministers have signalled that they will press ahead with plans to table the legislation next week with a view to securing the UK’s departure by the end of the month.

 Protest